Quantum Probability Estimation for Randomness with Quantum Side Information: and Entropy Estimators

 \begin{theorem} Let $\cC(CZ)$ be a CPTP-closed and convex closed model and $\mu(CZ)$ a distribution in the relative interior of $\tr(\cN(\cC(CZ)))$.
 Define

 and

 Then $g_{\mathrm{QEF}}(\mu(CZ))=s_{\infty}(\mu(CZ))$. \end{theorem}

-The definition of $s_{\infty}(\mu(CZ))$ assumes constant error bound, but error bounds decreasing sub-exponentially in $n$ can be used.
+The definition of $s_{\infty}(\mu(CZ))$ assumes constant error bound \(\epsilon\) in taking the limit with respect to \(n\).
+But it follows from Ref.~\cite{tomamichel:qc2009a} that the asymptotic dependence on \(\epsilon\) is such that error bounds decreasing sub-exponentially in $n$ can be used.
+To make the connection to Ref.~\cite{tomamichel:qc2009a}, because \(H^{\epsilon}_{\infty}\) is monotonically decreasing in \(\epsilon\), we can replace the infimum in the definition of \(s_{\infty}(\mu(CZ))\) with an infimum over states of a limit as follows:

 We use the condition that $\mu(CZ)$ is in the relative interior to avoid issues that can arise at the boundary in the absence of compactness of $\cC(CZ)$.
 Since every $\mu(CZ)\in\tr(\cN(\cC(CZ)))$ is arbitrarily close to distributions in the relative interior, the restriction does not have practical significance.

 \begin{proof} According to the quantum asymptotic equipartition property, Thm.~1 of Ref.~\cite{tomamichel:qc2009a},

 Therefore, by the definition of entropy estimators, $g_{\mathrm{QEF}}\leq s_{\infty}$.